dustinpfister/test_angular/README.md

 * Create a folder in the /ejs/demos folder and give it a name such as 'test', so you have a path such as /ejs/demos/test

-* Have at least an index.ejs file in the folder of the demo at /ejs/demos/test/index.ejs this index.ejs file will contain the html of the demo.
+* Have an index.ejs file in the folder of the demo at /ejs/demos/test/index.ejs this index.ejs file will contain the html of the demo.

+* Have an jsfiles.ejs file at /ejs/demos/test/jsfiles.ejs this can contain links to jsfiles in the js folder of the project, and or script tags.

 * It is also possible to have a js folder for something like test.js at /ejs/demos/test/js/test.js if it is preferred to having the javaScript in the index.ejs file.